clemsonciti/python-installation-on-palmetto/README.md

 <img src="img/python-envs.png" width=600px">

 The first project requires
-Python 2.7 and a set of Python packages such as `numpy`
+Python 2.7 and a set of Python packages such as `numpy`.
+The second package requires Python 3.4, and a different set of Python packages.

-This article will aim to explain
+This article will explain how users can correctly set up Python and the required Packages for such projects.

-- how to use tools such as `pip` to install Python packages (and automatically install their dependencies),

-- how to leverage Python distributions like "Anaconda" which come with several important Python packages pre-installed, thus removing the burden of manually installing them.
+In particular, this article will cover:

+* All the available versions of Python on the cluster
+* The different ways for users to install Python packages
-- how to use the `conda` package manager to easily create isolated Python installations - each with its own version of Python, and its own set of packages.
+* How to use the `conda` package manager to install and maintain packages separately for each project.
-This is the most reliable and efficient way to manage Python installations, and users are encouraged to adopt this approach.

 ## Python versions available on Palmetto Cluster